2026 Doctoral Hooding Ceremony | May 18 | 2:30 p.m.

 Regalia

-Please note: You will not need to order a hood when you rent or purchase your regalia (cap and gown).
+Please note: You will not need to order a hood when you rent or purchase your academic regalia (tam and gown).
 The hoods will be a congratulatory gift to you from the Whiting School of Engineering and can be picked up at check-in on the day of the ceremony.
 If you are unable to attend the ceremony in person, you may request that your hood be mailed to your home address following the ceremony.

-Questions about regalia should be directed to Barnes & Noble Johns Hopkins at 410-662-5850.
+Questions about academic regalia should be directed to Johns Hopkins University Campus Store at 443-899-1329 or [email protected]

 Regalia Grad Fair

-How to wear regalia
+How to wear academic regalia

 Day-of details